CDCgov/prime-reportstream/prime-router/docs/design/proposals/translation-template-test-plan.md

         - Can break tests out into one file per transform file for further organization.
     - Cons:
         - Many files would need to be added or there will be a lot of lengthy strings within the tests.
+        - Odd fit since this is to test transform changes rather than code changes.
+        - Would cause the jar to not build which seems like a hefty and unwanted consequence for just a misaligned transform